 This dual compatibility enables parts sharing and effective maintenance.

 On an annual basis, the two units combined use around 40 000 tonnes of chipped/crushed material.
 Both boilers can handle materials with up to 55 percent moisture content so no pre-drying of green material takes place.
 The ash is processed into granulates and used as a filler in construction.

-As the “unused wood” from domestic forests category, which includes low-grade wood, insect damaged wood and logging residues, receives the highest FIT rate, unit 2 runs solely on this fuel category.
+As the “unused wood” from the domestic forests category, which includes low-grade wood, insect-damaged wood, and logging residues, receives the highest FIT rate, unit 2 runs solely on this fuel category.

 This article was first published in Bioenergy International no. 5-2017.
 Note that as a magazine subscriber you get access to the e-magazine and articles like this before the print edition reaches your desk!